 Melanie is a strong educator, a real doer and on the pulse of sustainable energy education.
 She’s also well connected with important players in the energy industry.
 Those two assets are priceless for a new board and organization.

 The board’s dedication to the Center, its mission and enhancing the environment are stellar strengths of the Wilderness Center.
 Here’s an opportunity to know the board as individuals.
-Jerry, Kim and Peter appear in this issue, with Julie, Melanie and Craig in “Part 2” to follow in a couple of weeks.
+All six of their profiles are featured in this newsletter.